Nyhavn 15: 19th century

+The property was home to 10 residents at the 1880 census.
+Niels Jacob Nielsen, a hotelier, resided on the ground floor with his wife Nicoline Christine, their two children (aged six and eight), a maid, a male servant and a waiter.
+Carl Johan Kilberg, another waiter, resided on the third floor with his wife Frederikke née Seiersen.
+Sophie Dorthea Falkenstjerne, a widow, resided on the second floor.

-2+th century
+20th century

 The building was around the turn of the century operated as a hotel under the name Hotel Carl XV.
 It was listed on the Danish registry of protected buildings and places in 1845.

 Architecture

 The building consists of three storeys and a basement and is four bays wide.
 On its rear is a small courtyard.
 The most distinctive feature of the building is a relief of an elephant mounted above the door.
 It was installed by Jørgen Alsing as an advertisement for his oriental products.
 An "8" above the elephant relief is an old cadastral number (matrikelnyummer) but has been the cause of some confusion when people have mistaken it for the house number (which is No. 15).
 The building was listed on the Danish Registry of Protected Buildings and Places in 1945.

 Today

 Heering Restaurant & Bar is now based in the ground floor.

 Cultural references

-Café West is used as a location in the feature film Hvad vil De ha.
+Café West was used as a location in the feature film Hvad vil De ha.